Mary Bowman1

 Sir Alfred Bray Kempe was the son of Reverend John Edward Kempe.2 He married Mary Bowman, daughter of Sir William Bowman, 1st Bt. and Harriet Paget, in 1877.1 He died on 21 April 1921.1

-Sir Alfred Bray Kempe was invested as a Fellow, Royal Society (F.R.S.).1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.).1 He graduated with a Master of Arts (M.A.).1
+He was appointed Fellow, Royal Society (F.R.S.)1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.)1 He graduated with a Master of Arts (M.A.)1

 Citations